datawhores/AHD-Uploader/README.md

  ## [Programs]
 > These control the paths to the required programs.
-Only change if you want to use your own binaries
+Only change if you want to use your own binaries On windows please enter the fullpath.
+You can usually find that by
+1. Enter python
+2. from sys import which
+3. which(program)

+There is some combability issues with using path and windows, that causes issues with other commands in the program

 - -- wget : optional argument to change path to wget, programs comes with binary
 - -- dottorrent : optional argument to change path to dottorent, programs comes with binary